 Careers

-The master’s degree in education principles and practices prepares students for a variety of roles including curriculum coordinator, teacher educator, professional development provider, educational outreach coordinator, nonprofit specialist, special educator, adult educator, and educational advocate.
+This master’s degree prepares students for a variety of roles, including school team leader, professional development provider, educational outreach coordinator, nonprofit specialist, adult educator, and education advocate.

 Admission Requirements